persinammon/concurrent-traffic-simulation/README.md

 Two Options -
 1. Only download the executable `traffic_simulation` from the `build` folder, and run it through the `./traffic_simulation` command in the same directory.

 Or-
 1. Clone repo to local.
 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it through the following command: `./traffic_simulation`.

+To run with Paris as the background, either `./traffic_simulation` or `./traffic_simulation paris`.
+To run with NYC as the background, `./traffic_simulation nyc`.